chimera-linux/cports/Packaging.md

   bypass version errors in affected packages.
 * `framepointer` *(true)* If enabled, frame pointers will be turned on to make profiling of resultant binaries easier.
+* `fullrustflags` *(false)* If enabled, RUSTFLAGS will also contain the same optimisation flags that are normally set for cargo only.

 The following options apply to a single package and need to be specified for subpackages separately if needed: